Food Safety FAQs

 Best practice recommends caterers to include this in their allergen information so customers with allergies can make an informed food choice on the food they are eating.
 For more information on Precautionary Allergen Labelling (PAL).

 Only used approved suppliers and request allergen information from them.
-It is recommended to have a purchasing policy in place that includes the requirement to notify you of changes in recipe/ingredients and substitutions made in deliveries so you can update your staff and ensure your allergen information is accurate and up to date.
+It is recommended to have a purchasing policy in place that includes the requirement to notify you of changes in recipe/ingredients and substitutions made in deliveries.
+Make sure you update your staff and keep your allergen information accurate and up to date.

-No, but these are the ones you need to supply information for in the food and drink that you serve, however people can be allergic to other foods and you must be able to prepare their food safely by checking all the ingredients in the dish as well as sauces and garnishes and ensuring that cross contamination does not occur.
+No, but these are the ones you need to supply information for in the food and drink that you serve.
+People can be allergic to other foods and you must be able to prepare their food safely.
+Check all the ingredients in the dish as well as sauces and garnishes and ensuring that cross contamination does not happen .